Asma Mundrawala: Let’s begin by talking about your imagery. Who are these people in your paintings?

 AM: And so began these series of very urban narratives.

 MF: Yes.
 They were all fabrications and invented situations, representing moments, incidents, lives and provoking viewers to reflect on our own lives.
 The people in my paintings were neither sad nor happy but rather carried a disturbed numbness about them.

-AM: That sense of stillness and disquiet lives through in the work even now.
+AM: That sense of stillness and disquiet lives through the work even now.
 The figures in the paintings encounter the viewer directly with their gaze.
 While this creates a relationship with the viewer, it is one that disturbs and unsettles.

 MF: It is my effort to evoke a certain emotion in the work and it is a true test for me to see whether the work ultimately reflects the sentiment I intend for it to portray.
-If a painting provokes discomfort, this also suggests that a relationship is established between the viewer and the painting and that it is being acknowledged.
+If a painting provokes discomfort, it suggests that a relationship is established between the viewer and the painting and that it is being acknowledged.
 The entire point is that the work has successfully been able to communicate with the viewer and that is what is essential.

 AM: Who is your audience and how important is it for you that the narrative is perceived in the same way as you intend it to be?

 MF: It isn’t important for it to be perceived in the same manner.
 There is an inherent narrative element in the work and I enjoy the variety of responses that a single narrative yields.
-It is the strength of the work that it leaves itself open to interpretation.
+It is the strength of the work that leaves itself open to interpretation.